nomicness/nomicness/laws.md

 2. 2/3 of eligible voters have voted and voting has been opened for 48 hours or more

 This law takes precedence over 301.

+*314.* Voting automatically opens 48 hours after a proposal is proposed.
+The speaker may open it earlier at any time.